isabella232/kendo-react-animation/README.md

 ## Browser Support

-The Kendo UI Animation component for React supports all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Kendo UI Animation components for React supports all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary